usfslk/Lumen/README.md

       };
 ![firebase-auth](https://i.imgur.com/MIiERVC.jpg)

+Boom!
+We got our first user.
+Let's move to the next step.

 ### App structure

-Now that everyone can create an account and login to our app, we need a better structure so let's create a folder called `routes` where we're going to put our two screens
+Now that everyone can create an account and login to our app, we need a better structure so let's create a folder called `routes` where we're going to put our two mains screens

-*Home.js
+*Home.js ( social feed )
-Login.js*
+Login.js* ( auth page )

 ![architecture](https://i.imgur.com/zyVrXUu.jpg)

-Dont forget to fix import paths since we're moving our files inside a folder!
+Don't forget to fix import paths since we're moving our files inside a folder!
 Let’s make a few updates to `App.js` to let React decide which screen to display based on Auth status:

     class App extends Component {